howard-tzw/vue-select/docs/docs/api/props.md

 ## autoSelect

-When true, The portion of the selected suggestion that has not been typed by the user, appears in search line after the input cursor.
+When true, if the component loses focus, the option highlighted in the list will be automatically selected.

 ```js
 autoSelect: {